 There is a paucity of empirical evidence supporting the best strategies to use in developing evidence based practice skills and/or research knowledge translation skills for Master's Nursing students.
 As a profession, nursing requires methodologically robust studies that are discipline specific to identify the best approaches for developing evidence-based practice skills and/or research knowledge translation skills within the university teaching environment.
 Provision of these strategies will enable the nursing profession to integrate the best empirical evidence into nursing practice.

-Rao, A, Hickman, LD, Phillips, JL & Sibbritt, D 2016, 'Prevalence and characteristics of Australian women who use prayer or spiritual healing: A nationally representative cross-sectional study', COMPLEMENTARY THERAPIES IN MEDICINE, vol. 27, pp. 35-42.View/Download from: UTS OPUS or Publisher's site
+Rao, A, Hickman, LD, Phillips, JL & Sibbritt, D 2016, 'Prevalence and characteristics of Australian women who use prayer or spiritual healing: A nationally representative cross-sectional study', COMPLEMENTARY THERAPIES IN MEDICINE, vol. 27, pp. 35-42.View/Download from: Publisher's site

 Rao, A, Hickman, LD, Sibbritt, D, Newton, PJ & Phillips, JL 2016, 'Is energy healing an effective non-pharmacological therapy for improving symptom management of chronic illnesses?
-A systematic review', COMPLEMENTARY THERAPIES IN CLINICAL PRACTICE, vol. 25, pp. 26-41.View/Download from: UTS OPUS or Publisher's site
+A systematic review', COMPLEMENTARY THERAPIES IN CLINICAL PRACTICE, vol. 25, pp. 26-41.View/Download from: Publisher's site

 Rao, A, DiGiacomo, M, Newton, P, Phillips, J, Davidson, PM & Hickman, L 2016, 'Meditation as a secondary prevention strategy for heart disease: a systematic review', Australian Cardiac Rehabilitation Association Conference, Adelaide.